Regular Dental Visits

 Tooth Decay Prevention

 Tooth decay is a progressive disease resulting from the interaction of bacteria that naturally occur in your mouth and the sugars consumed in your diet.
 Our dentist can remove the decay and fill the tooth using a variety of fillings or cover it with a tooth crown.
-You can avoid unnecessary decay with strict adherence to a dental hygiene regimen: brushing and flossing twice a day, regular dental checkups, diet control and fluoride treatment.
+You can avoid unnecessary decay with strict adherence to a dental hygiene regimen: brushing and flossing twice each day, regular dental checkups, diet control and fluoride treatment.

 The teeth, bones and soft tissues of your mouth require a healthy, well-balanced diet.
 Sugary and starchy foods should be limited, including candies, cookies, chips and crackers.
 Healthier foods, such as vegetables, low-fat yogurt and cheeses, help promote stronger teeth.